Lashio: Transport

-Lashio is located at the end of the Burma Road, and at the terminus of the Mandalay-Kunlong railway.
+Lashio is located at the end of the Burma Road.
+Lashio Railway Station is the terminus of the Mandalay–Lashio Railway.
 It is also the end point of the government cart road from Mandalay, from which it is 178 mi distant.

 The scenic Goteik viaduct is near Lashio and trains travelling from Mandalay pass over the bridge, which is the highest bridge in Myanmar.

 In 2009, a railway link through to Jiegao in China was proposed.
 In 2011 the proposal was expanded to a link between Kunming and Kyaukphyu.
 President Thein Sein's signed a memorandum of understanding during his May 2011 visit to Beijing between Myanmar's rail transport ministry and China's state-owned Railway Engineering Corporation to build the railway.

 It is the home of Lashio Airport.